Federal Gift Tax Laws and Exemptions

 For Federal gift tax purposes, there are two types of gift tax exemptions.

-The annual gift tax exclusion amount is the amount you can gift per individual and not be subject to Federal gift taxes nor be required to file a Federal gift tax return.
-The annual gift tax exclusion is per recipient, meaning that one can make numerous gifts to different individuals and so long as the amount given to each individual is below the annual gift tax exclusion amount, then no gift tax will be owed.
+The annual gift tax exclusion amount is the amount you can gift per individual and is not subject to federal gift taxes nor required to file a federal gift tax return.
+The annual gift tax exclusion is per recipient, meaning that one can make numerous gifts to different individuals.
+As long as the amount given to each individual is below the annual gift tax exclusion amount, no gift tax will be owed.
 For 2024, the Federal annual gift tax exclusion amount is $18,000.
 Caution: If you are considering making gifts for Medicaid and nursing home eligibility purposes, be sure to read Gift Tax Trap #1 below.

 The lifetime gift tax exclusion amount is the cumulative amount of gifts an individual can make during their lifetime above and beyond the annual gift tax exclusion amount and still not owe any gift tax, though a gift tax return must be filed.
 This exemption is specific to the giver and is NOT per recipient.
 For 2024, the Federal lifetime gift tax exclusion amount is $13.61 million per person.
 Any gifts made in excess of the lifetime gift tax exclusion amount will be taxed at a 40% tax rate.
 (Be sure to read below for how the lifetime gift tax exclusion interacts with your Federal estate tax exclusion.)